mirankavinda/CS50-PSETS4-FILTERS/README.md

 ## Credits

 The problem set and starter code were provided by CS50, Harvard University.
-The implementation of the filters is done by [Miran].
+The implementation of the filters is done by Miran.